What it means to be an Icon Member

 Student members are those who are enrolled on a course, or working an entry-level internship.
 Student members cannot apply for Accreditation, nor participate in the PACR Pathway, until they become Associate members.

 Supporters are not professional conservators, but are those excited about conservation and keen to engage with the sector.
-Supporters receive Icon’s publications and are invited to some events, but are not eligible to partake in Icon’s professional development support.
+Supporters receive Icon’s publications (except Journal of the Institute of Conservation) and are invited to some events, but are not eligible to partake in Icon’s professional development support.

 Professional Standards and Code of Conduct